 A digitized WSI is a very large image: the files are often more than 100,000 pixels wide and can weigh up to multiple gigabytes.
 Existing image generation algorithms work on images up to 1,000 pixels wide, so we needed to adapt them.
 We divided the WSI into a grid of tiles — small patches of the image that are 512 pixels wide — and trained the model on them.
 In a typical slide, there can be around 25,000 such tiles.
 We also used a simple matter detection algorithm to avoid extracting empty tiles.

-The model is then trained on these aligned pairs of tiles.
+We then trained the model on these aligned pairs of tiles.
 To increase the variety of images seen during training, we add data augmentation: random flips (applied to the two images) and color augmentation.
 We also randomly sample the location of the input tiles to avoid having a fixed grid of tiles.

 Results and Further Experiments

 Visually, the results are very promising.
-It is difficult for a non-expert to identify which of the CD3 images is real, and which is generated by the model.
+Non-experts will find it hard to identify the difference between the CD3 real image and that generated by the model.

 We display below generated CD3 images at two resolutions, to illustrate how the pattern of CD3 cells overlaps between the real CD3 staining and the virtual one.

-At maximum resolution (microns per pixel = 0.25), which corresponds to the resolution on which the model was trained, we can see that most of the CD3 cells are detected as such by the generator.
+We can see here the detection of most of the CD3 cells by the generator at maximum resolution (microns per pixel = 0.25).
+This resolution corresponds to the training resolution of the model.
 The model is not perfect though and there are some minor inconsistencies between the real CD3 staining and the predicted one.

 When we zoom out by 10x, at a resolution of 2.5 microns per pixel, we can see that the overall pattern of CD3 cells match perfectly between the real and generated CD3 stainings.